John Boyd Bentley: Bishop

-On September 25, 1931, he was elected Suffragan Bishop of Alaska by the House of Bishops in a sessions of the General Convention in Denver, Colorado.
+On September 25, 1931, he was elected Suffragan Bishop of Alaska by the House of Bishops in a session of the General Convention in Denver, Colorado.
 He was consecrated by Presiding Bishop James De Wolf Perry on September 29, 1931, in the Cathedral of St. John in the Wilderness in Denver, Colorado.
 His co-consecrators were Bishop Peter Trimble Rowe of Alaska and Bishop Arthur C. Thompson of Southern Virginia.
 He was presented by Bishop Henry St. George Tucker of Virginia and Bishop Robert Carter Jett of Southwestern Virginia.
 Upon Bishop Rowe's death in June 1942, Bentley was appointed as Bishop-in-charge until a successor could be elected.
 In 1943 he was elected as Rowe's successor.
 He remained Bishop of Alaska until 1948 when he was appointed vice president of the Episcopal Church Executive Council and director of the overseas department, a post he held until 1964.